-Repetitive Electrical Impulse Noise (REIN) can be the cause of frequent loss of the adsl signal from the exchange, and it can also cause a line to perform below its expected performance.
+Repetitive Electrical Impulse Noise (REIN) can be the cause of frequent loss of the adsl signal from the exchange, and it can also cause a broadband line to perform below its expected performance.

-What is REIN?
+~ What is REIN?

-REIN is when interference from an external power source interferes with the adsl (or other telecommunications) signal.
-Usually the two should co-incide happily and cause no problems, however on occasions an electrical item can introduce additional noise in the same band of frequencies utilised by DSL.
+REIN is when interference from an external power source interferes with the adsl broadband (or other telecommunications) signal.
+Usually the two should coincide happily and cause no problems, however on occasions an electrical item can introduce additional noise in the same band of frequencies utilised by DSL.
 This noise then drowns out the strength of the adsl signal, either causing degradation of achievable speed or even total loss of synchronisation with the exchange.

-Whilst all electrical equipment will generate some sort of noise, it should comply with the Electromagnetic Compatibility (EMC) Directives and avoid generating electromagnetic disturbance utilised by radio and telecommunications equipment, but some equipment may either be old, foreign or faulty, any of which can be the source of some adsl problems.
+Whilst all electrical equipment will generate some sort of noise, it should comply with the Electromagnetic Compatibility (EMC) Directives and avoid generating electromagnetic disturbance utilised by radio and telecommunications equipment, but some equipment may either be old, foreign or faulty, any of which can be the source of some DSL broadband problems.

-How do I know if my fault is attributable to REIN?
+~ How do I know if my fault is attributable to REIN?

 REIN faults are also more common outside of working hours when more people are at home, turning on and utilising electrical equipment etc.